-Gum disease is one of the most common issues seen by Drs.
-Derrico and Van Beek here at College Square Dental.
+Gum disease is one of the most common issues seen by Dr. Derrico here at College Square Dental.
 In fact, gum disease is one of the main reasons for tooth loss in adults, largely because gum disease’s symptoms go unnoticed until it is too late.
 However, with proper brushing, effective flossing, and regular professional cleanings at our Lisle dental office, you can avoid gum disease all together.

 What is gum disease?

 Gum disease is an infection of the gums and the supporting structure of the teeth.
 It occurs when the tissues surrounding the teeth become irritated and infected by the plaque bacteria left behind on the teeth and under the gums.
 The irritated tissue creates pockets, which separates the gums from the teeth.